Character :: Business and Jobs :: Best Places to Live :: Climate :: Education :: Transport :: Recreation :: Summary and Pros and Cons

 Business and Jobs

 The largest major industry is petrochemicals.
 The region is rich in oil and natural gas, which has given Edmonton the title of “Oil Capital of Canada”.
 The potential oil supply from the region’s tar sands is second only to Saudi Arabia’s.
-However, recruiting skilled workers in these fields has been difficult.

 Best Places to Live in Edmonton